Exr0nProjects/learn_cpp/problems/usaco/silver/overview.md

 [2017feb helpcross](./x2017feb/xhelpcross/xmain_helpcross.cpp) | Don't try to math it, just use **multiset.lower_bound()**.
 [2017open where](./x2017open/xwhere/xmain_where.cpp) | Didn't realize such a brute forcey solution would work, debugging failed because I was checking the wrong PCL conditions, so **Read the problem**
 [2017open cownomics](./x2017open/xcownomics/xmain_cownomics.cpp) | Didn't understand what the problem meant by "sufficient to explain", but I just coded it so that it counts if there isn't the same triplet in a spotty and a non-spotty.
-[2018jan lifeguards](./2018jan/xlifegaurds/xmain_lifegaurds.cpp) | Didn't think of storing life guard alone times seperately and processing events one at a time (instead of as segments).
+[2018jan lifeguards](./x2018jan/xlifegaurds/xmain_lifegaurds.cpp) | Didn't think of storing life guard alone times seperately and processing events one at a time (instead of as segments).
 Some things need to stay together, but the events in this problem were easier to work with when split apart and reorganized.
-[2018jan rental](./2018jan/rental/main_rental.cpp) | Didn't realize simple dp/scan approach, debug: dp increased check space by one, so we actually have to max from `[0, N+1)` instead of `[0, N)`.
+[2018jan rental](./x2018jan/xrental/xmain_rental.cpp) | Didn't realize simple dp/scan approach, debug: dp increased check space by one, so we actually have to max from `[0, N+1)` instead of `[0, N)`.
+[2018jan mootube](./x2018jan/xmootube/xmain_mootube.cpp) | My edgelist impl was flawwed, **use stl list<int>[MX] instead** to reduce chance of error.
 [2018feb reststops](./x2018feb/xreststops/xmain_reststops.cpp) | Didn't use **long long**
 [2018feb snowboots](./x2018feb/xsnowboots/xnew_snowboots.cpp) | Didn't use DP, debug: missing **recursive base case**, sometimes you need more than one.
 [2019feb paintbarn](./2019feb/xpaintbarn/xmain_paintbarn.cpp) | Didn't think of using dp